AR banner

 John arrived in Canada on the 27th May 1922 and is remembered on the Lloydminster War Memorial, Saskatchewan

 Sgt.
 Thomas John Sheridan.
 Ecquetot Communal Cemetery.
 Son of Thomas and Catherine Sheridan of Manchester, Lancashire.
-Thomas was born in 1924, Cholton, Lancashire.
+Thomas was born in 1924, Cholton, Lancashire, England.

+Original research by Kate Tame for Aircrew Remembered and for all the relatives and friends of the crew.
 With special thanks Saskatchewan Virtual War Memorial, Debbie O'Regan cousin of Sgt.
 T. J. Sheridan, Thanks to Lewis Russell Day, the son of Sgt.
 Dennis Raymond Day, for the information and photographs of his mother and father and crew photographs (Nov 2018).
 Thanks to John Jones for the Nachtjagd claim (Feb 2021).
 Other updates by Aircrew Remembered (Feb 2021).
+Reviewed and updated by Aircrew Remembered (Aug 2025).

 Pages of Outstanding Interest